Please note: Some of these files are Adobe Acrobat® (PDF) formatted files. To view them, you will need to download the free Adobe Acrobat file reader.

 1098E Tax Forms

-ECSI will issue 1098E forms to borrowers in January who have paid $600 or more in interest during 2013.
-Notification of 2013 interest paid is also available on your January 11 and February 11 billing statements from ECSI.
+ECSI will issue 1098E forms to borrowers in January who have paid $600 or more in interest during 2014.
+Notification of 2014 interest paid is also available on your January 9 billing statement from ECSI.

 Student Loan Exit Interviews